- by Bryan Veldboom - updated on 9/11/2020

 Inverter generators are constructed with sophisticated exhaust systems, which enable them to throttle up and down to match the wattage of their application.
 This helps them run more efficiently, producing fewer emissions and creating less noise than their portable counterparts.
 We currently feature the following two models.

-Champion 2000-Watt Inverter Generator – This inverter model runs up to 9.5 hours at 25% load and 53 dBA.
-Its lightweight, stackable design makes it perfect for camping, tailgating and powering items in your RV.
+Champion 2500-Watt Inverter Generator – This inverter model features 2500 starting watts, 1850 running watts and up to 11.5 hours of run time.
+At only 39 pounds, it is one of the lightest generators of its power capacity.
+It operates at 58 dBA and is perfect for camping, tailgating and backing up a few home essentials.
 It also creates Clean Electricity free of spikes and drops, making it safe to use with sensitive electronics.
-Plus, it can also connect with a second Champion 2000-watt inverter using an optional ParaLINK Parallel Kit (sold separately) to double the wattage output.
+Plus, it can also connect with a second Champion 2500-watt inverter using an optional 50 Amp ParaLINK Parallel Kit (sold separately) to double the wattage output.

 Champion 3500-Watt Dual Fuel Inverter Generator – Features versatile Dual Fuel capabilities, allowing it to run on either gasoline or propane.
 It runs at a quiet 59 dBA for up to 7.5 hours at 25% load on gasoline or 14.5 hours at 25% load on propane.
 Plus, it can be combined with another 3500-watt inverter generator using the optional ParaLINK Parallel Kit.
 A perfect choice for your home, RV or outdoor project.

-As with all equipment, it’s important to read the owner’s manual and follow all manufacturer instructions when operating your generator.
-It’s also important to obey the following safety tips.
+As with all equipment, it's important to read the owner's manual and follow all manufacturer instructions when operating your generator.
+It's also important to obey the following safety tips.
 Always provide a portable generator with plenty of ventilation.
-That means leaving 20 feet of space between the generator and your home, with the exhaust directed away from the house.
+That means leaving 20 feet of space between the generator and your home, garage or any enclosed area, with the exhaust directed away from populated areas.
 Also, be sure to inspect your generator regularly, checking for visible cracks and leaks, and replacing any damaged materials immediately.
 Keep the generator dry at all times.
 In the event of rain, be sure that the generator is covered and only touch the generator with dry hands.

 Also be sure that the correct fuel is being used and remember to only add fuel to a generator once it has cooled.
 It's extremely important that you never plug a generator into a wall outlet.
 If you want to use a generator to power hardwired electronics through your home's circuit panel, have a licensed electrician install a transfer switch or interlock device beforehand.
 This will allow the home's wiring to disconnect from the utility system before using the generator.

 As you can see, generators offer convenient backup power for emergencies, home projects and other applications.
-Shop our complete assortment of generators today.
-The associates at your local Batteries Plus Bulbs store will be happy to find the best generator for your needs.
-Or, enjoy the convenience of shopping at home when you Buy Online, Pick Up In-Store.
+Shop online for a selection of additional generators, generator covers and extension cords.
+Or, stop by your local Batteries Plus Bulbs store.
+Our associates will be happy to answer all of your questions and help you find the best generator for your needs.